rajkhatri/RKBarcodeScanner/README.md

 	barcodeScanner.highlightColor = .greenColor()
 	barcodeScanner.shouldPauseAfterScannedItem = true // Will pause the camera after barcode has been scanned

-You can download and see how the Demo for usages.
+You can download and see the Demo for usages.

 ## Notes
 Requires iOS 8 or greater.
 Written in Swift 2.0